-PROVIDED HOWEVER that one party shall not be liable to contribute towards do -----hereby -transfer -to-the-said all ---- estate -- and interest in the said piece -- of land the cost of maintenance repair or re-formation of the said right-of-way brought about by the acts of the other party or through conditions arising from structural alterations to the building of the other party made either through the acts of the other party or through compliance with any Regulations By-laws or enactments of the said Borough Council or other governing body, PROVIDED FURTHER that any damage done to the said right-of-way by the vehicles of either party shall be made good by and at the expense of that party.
-IN WITNESS whereof these presents have been executed this 4^{-ff} day-of October 1948 1948.
-11. DA THE COMMON SEAL of W.H.DAY LIMITED) Was hereto affixed pursuant to a) R solution of the Board of Directors) in the presence of: Prauce are on orrection ITC aure THE COMMON SEAL of the MATOR COUNCILLORS AND BURGESSES of the Borough of Greytown was hereto sector ... affixed in the presence of : AURGESSES OF Mayor Councillor THE Common as Councillor Seal
+PROVIDED HOWEVER that one party shall not be liable to contribute towards alt ----estate -- and interest in the said piece -- of land the cost of maintenance repair or re-formation of the said right-of-way brought about by the acts of the other party or through conditions arising from structural alterations to the building of the other party made either through the acts of the other party or through compliance with any Regulations By-laws or enactments of the said Borough Council or other governing body, PROVIDED FURTHER that any damage done to the said right-of-way by the vehicles of either party shall be made good by and at the expense of that party.

+IN WITNESS whereof these presents have been executed this A. day-of-Calast 1946 in the presence of:

+THE COMMON SEAL of W.H.DAY LIMITED)

+was hereto affixed pursuant to a)

+R solution of the Board of Directors)